-Medium Exposure:
+Medium Exposure: hrobbing headache, drowsiness, confusion, fast heart rate

-Throbbing headache, drowsiness, confusion, fast heart rate.
 Extreme Exposure: Convulsions, unconsciousness, heart and lung failure.
-Exposure to carbon monoxide can cause brain damage, death.
+Exposure to carbon monoxide can cause brain damage, death

-AWARNING!
-Some individuals are more sensitive to CO than others, including people with cardiac or respiratory problems, infants, unborn babies, pregnant mothers, or elderly people can be more quickly and severely affected by locate the source of CO after an alarm.
-These are a few of the factors that can nake it difficult to locate sources of CO: • House well ventilated before the investigator arrives.
+Some individuals are more sensitive to CO than others, including people with cardiac or respiratory problems, infants, unborn babies, pregnant mothers, or elderly people can be more quickly and severely affected by CO.
+Members of sensitive populations should consult their doctors fo advice on taking additional precautions.

-CO.
-Members of sensitive populations should consult their doctors for dvice on taking additional precaution
+FINDING THE SOURCE OF CO AFTER AN ALARM

-FINDING THE SOURCE OF CO AFTER AN ALARM Carbon monoxide is an odorless, invisible gas, which often makes it difficult to
+Carbon monoxide is an odorless, invisible gas, which often makes it difficult to locate the source of CO after an alarm.
+These are a few of the factors that can make it difficult to locate sources of CO: